-1.0 Introduction
+1. Introduction

 The decisions made regarding the management of both aging and new energy infrastructure are of local, national and international importance.
 Improved dialogue between industry and stakeholders can significantly impact upon the quality of decision-making [1] demonstrating a more democratic decision-making process, particularly at the local scale.
-We have previously proposed a systemic, community led, asset based approach to societal dialogue that captures the views and concerns of the stakeholder community.
-This also has the potential to inform public views, inform community and strategic levels of decision-making [2].
+We have previously proposed a systemic, community-led, asset-based approach to societal dialogue that captures the views and concerns of the stakeholder community; this also has the potential to inform public views, inform community and strategic levels of decision-making [2].
 We have argued that this type of approach is critical in understanding how 'social sustainability' is conceptualised and envisioned within the context of energy developments.
-This is achieved by identifying social priorities, through deliberation with people living within communities impacted by large scale, energy-related developments.
+This is achieved by identifying social priorities, through deliberation with people living within communities impacted by large-scale, energy-related developments.
 Communities are then well placed to enter into discussions with government and industry regarding developments that will directly affect them.

 The GDA process is a pre-licensing requirement for any nuclear reactor design proposed for the UK.
 It entails a number of steps, at which there is the opportunity for the public to comment.
-The GDA Public Dialogue process is a new pilot approach and study with the aim to provide information for the public through direct dialogue.
+The GDA Public Dialogue process is a new pilot approach and study with the aim to provide information for the public through direct and deliberative dialogue.
 This paper discusses a pilot public dialogue process for the Advanced Boiling Water Reactor (ABWR) proposed by Hitachi-GE, which is proposed for development at proposed sites in South Gloucestershire, South West England and Anglesey, North Wales.

 In this paper, we firstly discuss public engagement in the context of energy developments, the support for dialogue-based communication, and the involvement of stakeholders in energy-related decision-making processes.
 The authors also consider notions of justice and fairness in the context of engagement, specifically within a social context.
-In Section 3, we then present a brief history of New Nuclear Build in the UK, arriving at Nuclear New Build and GDA process.
+In section 3, we present a brief history of the GDA process and associated events.
 We broadly define and describe GDA, followed by a discussion of the GDA Public Dialogue Pilot process, including aims, objectives and notable findings of the process.
-In Section 4, we discuss these findings and process outcomes in the context of themes such as decision making, public engagement and social sustainability.
-We discuss the role of nuclear regulators within the dialogue and how this has evolved to address issues such as improving regulatory trust and ensuring fairness of process and how this can contribute towards our notions of social sustainability.
-In the Conclusion we discuss the strengths and limitations of the GDA Public Dialogue Pilot process, what this means in the wider context of the UK planning and decision making processes, and how successful the GDA Public Dialogue Pilot process reviewed here was in meeting its original aims and its potential impact for future processes.
-Finally, we discuss our conceptual framework for engaging communities and identifying social priorities for the purpose of informing decision making processes for large scale energy developments [2] and improving decision making strategies, accompanied by a brief review of the relevant literature.
+In section 4, we discuss these findings and process outcomes in the context of themes such as decision making, public engagement and social sustainability.
+We discuss the role of nuclear regulators within the dialogue and how this has evolved to address issues such as improving regulatory trust and ensuring fairness of process, and how this can contribute towards our notions of social sustainability.
+In the Conclusion we discuss the strengths and limitations of the GDA Public Dialogue Pilot process, what this means in the wider context of the UK planning and decision-making processes, and how successful the GDA Public Dialogue Pilot process reviewed here was in meeting its original aims and its potential impact for future processes.
+Finally, we discuss our conceptual framework for engaging communities and identifying social priorities for the purpose of informing decision-making processes for large-scale energy developments [2] and improving decision-making strategies, accompanied by a brief review of the relevant literature.

-2.0 Engagement for Energy Developments
+2. Engagement for energy developments